philpagel/PCE174-communication/README.md

 mem_no    | Number of manually saved records in memory.
 (See `read saved`) read_no   | Manual storage cursor position (in the 99 storage registers)

 In normal mode, `value` and `rawvalue` are identical.
-In *rel* mode however, `rawvalue` contains the absolute reading (that would be measured without *rel* mode) and `value` is the relative reading as displayed on the screen.
+In `rel` mode however, `rawvalue` contains the absolute reading (that would be measured without `rel` mode) and `value` is the relative reading as displayed on the screen.

 The binary data from the instrument includes a numeric `weekday` field in the data which has a few issues: `weekday` is manually set – i.e. the instrument does not try to ensure that the weekday entry matches the date.
-If you need the weekday, don;t trust this data and compute it from the date.
+If you need the weekday, don't trust this data and compute it from the date.

 ### log